Lutheran Church – Missouri Synod: Church structure

 The LCMS has a synodical polity, which can be described as modified congregational polity with episcopal polity elements.
-It is organized into 35 districts, each of which has a president who oversees the parishes in his district, akin to the role of bishop used in other church traditions.
+It is organized into 35 districts, each of which has a president who oversees the congregations in his district, akin to the role of bishop used in other church traditions.
 However, resolutions passed by the synod and the respective districts are not binding on a congregation if they are not according to Scripture or are inexpedient for a congregation.
 That is somewhat different from some other Lutheran bodies which have maintained complete episcopal polity; however, this is not a point of doctrine, as the LCMS is in fellowship with some Lutheran church bodies in Europe and elsewhere that have an episcopal structure.

 The LCMS is formally composed of two types of members: self-governing local congregations that qualify for membership by mutual agreement to adhere to stated principles, and clergymen who qualify by similar means.
 Congregations hold legal title to their church buildings and other property, and call (hire) and dismiss their own clergy.
 It allows the congregations to work together on projects too large for even a local consortium of congregations to accomplish, such as foreign mission work.

 Synod

 The LCMS as a whole is led by an ordained synodical president, currently Matthew C. Harrison.
 The president is chosen at a synodical convention, a gathering of the two membership groups (clergymen and lay representatives from the member congregations).
 The convention is held every three years; discussions of doctrine and policy take place at these events, and elections are held to fill various synod positions.
-The latest LCMS convention took place in 2023 in Milwaukee, Wisconsin.
+The latest LCMS convention took place in 2026 in Phoenix, Arizona.
 Local conventions within each circuit and district are held in the intervening years.